Yoga for Hay Fever and other health techniques to help relieve seasonal allergic rhinitis

 Yoga for the Nervous System

-What is the Vagus Nerve and How Does it Affect to the Immune System?
+What is the Vagus Nerve and How Does it Affect the Immune System

 The vagus connects the brain to the whole digestive system, lungs and the heart, as well as the spleen (part of the immune system).
-Creating health or “tone” in the vagus means it becomes more efficient at switching off the flight or flight processes of these organs once the danger is over.
-This means our breathing slows, down, our heart rate lowers and our digestion gets to work again.
+Creating health or “tone” in the vagus is easy to do with yoga breath awareness practices and you will feel the benefits immediately.
+When the vagus is more toned it becomes more efficient at switching off the flight or flight process once the danger is over.
+It means we recover from stressful situations more easily.
+This mean, once the stressful situation is over, we are able to switch off stress mode and get back to rest digest and repair mode.
 New research has found that that a healthy vagus nerve is also needed to switch off the inflammatory processes of the immune system.

 This is a very new finding and has great implications for many inflammation based illnesses.
-This illness include all ailments ending in -itis such as sinusitis, bronchitis, arthritis, cystitis.
+These illnesses include all ailments ending in -itis such as sinusitis, bronchitis, arthritis, cystitis.
 Yet other conditions like peptic ulcer, asthma, Crohn’s disease and chronic pain also involve chronic inflammation.
-In fact many medical professionals are now starting to think that unchecked inflammatory processes are at the root of most chronic diseases including diabetes, obesity, chronic fatigue, heart disease, cancer and many others.
+In fact many medical professionals are now starting to think that unchecked inflammatory processes are at the root of most chronic diseases including diabetes, obesity, Alzheimer’s disease, chronic fatigue, heart disease, cancer and many others.

 The good news is that there is a simple way of bringing health and tone to the vagus nerve.
-Numerous studies have found that by slowing our breath rate to approximately 6 breaths a minute, we can increase the tone of the vagus nerve.
-This enables us to relax more easily and control inflammation.
+Numerous studies have found that by slowing our breath rate to approximately 5-6 breaths a minute, we can increase the tone of the vagus nerve.
+This is 5-6 seconds approximately for each inhale and exhale.
+This breath pattern enables us to relax more easily and control inflammation.
 The average breath rate is about 12 breaths a minute.
+In the specially created yoga nidra for hay fever sufferers you’ll be resting, working with a positive intention to embrace pollen and then guided into this breath pattern.

 Buteyko and Hayfever

-To do this Yoga Nidra you will have to have a clear nose which you can breathe through.
+There is another crucial aspect of correct breathing.
+To foster a healthy respiratory system, we must breathe through our nose.
+The runny nose associated with hay fever is easily cured by switching from mouth breathing to nose breathing.
+Obviously this is tough if it’s blocked!
 The Buteyko system of breath retraining offers a simple nose clearing exercise.
 This system was designed by a Russian scientist specifically to relieve asthma and other respiratory problems.
 The key is to reprogram the body-mind to breathe in less air.
 This has the effect of creating the correct balance of carbon dioxide and oxygen in our blood for optimum oxygenation of our tissues.
-As oxygen transport is so crucial for each cell, Buteyko breathing has been found to support cardiovascular health as well as improving general levels of energy and resistance to chronic disease.
+As oxygen transport is so crucial for each cell, Buteyko breathing has been found to support cardiovascular and immune health as well as improving general levels of energy and resistance to chronic disease.

 Close Your Mouth!

 The central tenant of Buteyko breathing is CLOSE YOUR MOUTH.
 Inhale only through the nose, or at least very rarely inhale through the mouth.
 If you sleep on your back, have a dry mouth in the morning or snore at night, it is likely you are breathing through your mouth.
 One person I know has eliminated her hay fever symptoms, just by learning to nose breathe.
+I’ve certainly drastically reduced my own symptoms by learning to breathe in this way.
 Breathing in less air helps to balance the gases in the bloodstream thus leading to a more efficient transport of oxygen from blood to body cells.
 Buteyko suggests that respiratory problems (such as constriction and inflammation of the bronchial tubes; increased mucus production) are the body’s way of trying to reduce air intake.

 Should I learn Buteyko?

 Buteyko Breathing itself is more complex than I can or should explain in here.
-If you have had heart problems, asthma, or another serious respiratory condition it is best to go to a teacher.
+If you have had heart problems, sleep apnoea, asthma, or another serious respiratory condition it is best to go to a teacher.
 There are other contra-indications below.
 Do not reduce your breathing if you have any of these conditions.
+Definitely consult a Buteyko teacher.

 Contraindications – Please read carefully before commencing reduced breathing and the breathing exercises below